 During my teenage years, my metabolism was lightning fast.
 I would eat a meal meant for 5 people, and the episode would never result in fat sitting on my hips, the tummy, or thighs.

-I was like wonder woman, tall and curvy in all the right places, and eating the tastiest chocolate, rich desserts, and just about everything that screamed high-calorie and yummy.
+I was like Wonder Woman, tall and curvy in all the right places, and eating the tastiest chocolate, rich desserts, and just about everything that screamed high-calorie and yummy.
 Life was good, I tell you.

 This was devastating I tell you.
-So I decided to accept my fate but also sought how to increase metabolism rate permanently so that I could lose the extra weight I picked up, and still enjoy food.
+So I decided to accept my fate but also sought how to increase my metabolism rate permanently so that I could lose the extra weight I picked up, and still enjoy food.

 I learned what works and what simply doesn’t.
 I am now going to share with you the best ways to increase metabolism for weight loss.

 You can check out how I ended up losing all the extra pounds here: How I Lost Weight (7 Weight Loss Tips That Work)